 But sometimes, I do enjoy the convenience of the regular K-Cups (not having to scrape and wash the teeny-tiny metal filter basket, for example – and would rather just save up the K-Cups (now that I know they’re not quite the ecological disaster they appear to be) and recycle them myself.

 I hope, now that you see how easy it is, you’ll feed your garden and do your little bit to reduce plastic in the landfills!
+Read “11 Ways to Use Coffee Grounds at Home and in the Garden” for even more recycling ideas.
 If you work in an office that has a Keurig, set a bin behind the machine to collect the cups, take them home, and use them to feed your own plants.
 I doubt anyone will mind, if you’re willing to put in a few minutes’ work on it each week!
 Take turns, if other gardeners like the idea.
 Or at least get one of the little cutters and encourage co-workers to take a minute to separate the bits and put the plastic into the recycle bin instead of the trash.